ibolmo/grunt-mootools-packager/README.md

 #### options.callback
 Type: `Function`

-The function to be called when compile is done.
-The compiled content will passed as first parameter into the callback function.
+The function to be called when compilation is finished.
+The compiled content will passed as the first argument in the callback function.

 #### options.noOutput
 Type: `Boolean`